-For patients with Lennox-Gastaut syndrome, dosage should be increased as tolerated to the recommended maintenance dosage (i.e., Day 14).
+\\ For patients with Lennox-Gastaut syndrome, dosage should be increased as tolerated to the recommended maintenance dosage (i.e., Day 14).

-± For maximum dosage with concomitant use of strong CYP1A2 or CYP2D6 inhibitors or in patients with severe renal impairment see Dosage and Administration 2.3, 2.4.
+± For maximum dosage with concomitant use of strong CYP1A2 or CYP2D6 inhibitors, in patients with severe renal impairment, or in patients with hepatic impairment see Dosage and Administration 2.3, 2.4, 2.5.